 erected.
 (Work 16/139)

 In 1953, a Royal Warrant was issued detailing who would take over different parts of the Observatory site as the astronomers departed for Herstmonceux.
 Flamsteed House, The Meridian Building, The Great Equatorial Building, the Courtyard (with it’s 1940s boundary) and the North Terrace were assigned to the National Maritime Museum.
 Everything else reverted to the Park with all the buildings in those areas scheduled for demolition except the lower store (which was due to become a public toilet) and the Altazimuth Pavilion (which was to be retained and adapted for use as a public shelter).
-A suggestion that it should also be allocated the Terrace Lawn (the Astronomers’ Garden) and the Kitchen Garden (the Meridian Garden) were rejected as the maintenance of these grounds would be carried out as was already the case with the grounds of the main National Maritime Museum site, as if they were a part of Greenwich Park and also because ‘rejection might help in resisting the then Museum Director’s penchant for eccentric exterior decoration’.
+A suggestion that the Museum should also be allocated the Terrace Lawn (the Upper Garden/Astronomers’ Garden) and the Kitchen Garden (the Middle/ Meridian Garden) were rejected as the maintenance of these grounds would be carried out as was already the case with the grounds of the main National Maritime Museum site, as if they were a part of Greenwich Park and also because ‘rejection might help in resisting the then Museum Director’s penchant for eccentric exterior decoration’.
 A few years later, it appeared that the National Maritime Museum might need to take over the Garden Room to accommodate new boilers for Flamsteed House.
-An amendment to the Warrant was drafted, but later cancelled as a different site for the boilers was found.
+An amendment to the Warrant was drafted, that also included the Terrace and Kitchen gardens mentioned above, but later cancelled as a different site for the boilers was found.
+Major alterations to the boundaries of the part of the site in the care of the National Maritime Museum did occur in the succeeding years.
+The advice from the Treasury Solicitors was consistently that no further warrant was required to formalise the situation.
 By the 1960s, the National Maritime Museum was in occupation of an enlarged courtyard and the South Building and agreement had been reached for it to have shared use of the Altazimuth Pavilion.
-Meanwhile, the Christie enclosure and part of the gardens on the main site were returned to the Park.
+Meanwhile, the Christie enclosure and part of the gardens on the main site (the Lower Garden) were returned to the Park.
 In the late 1970s, the National Maritime Museum planned to build a Search and Deposit Security Building (where Museum visitors’ bags could be searched and held) on the west side of the pathway that leads from the Great Equatorial Building to the Altazimuth Pavilion.
-At the same time, there was a security issue as at that time, the part of the site occupied by the Altazimuth and South Buildings had not been fenced of from the Observatory garden located beneath it to the west.
+At the same time, there was a security issue as at that time, the part of the site occupied by the Altazimuth and South Buildings had not been fenced off from the Observatory garden located beneath it to the west.
 In addition, the Park Regulations were about to be amended and it was thought that they might apply inappropriately to those areas being occupied by the National Maritime Museum but not ceded to them by virtue of the 1953 warrant.
 An attempt was made to clarify the situation regarding the South Building the Altazimuth Pavilion and the land surrounding them by having the Royal Warrant Amended.
 The advice of the Treasury Solicitor was that no amendment was necessary.
 A fence separating the Observatory Gardens from the rest of the site was erected in 1978.
 The line of the fence was adjusted at the time the Peter Harrison Planetarium was built in the early 2000s.
+A new Royal Warrant was issued on 23 March 2004, showing the various adjustments and clarifiyingf the boundary of that part of the Observatory site in the care of the National Maritime Museum.
+The original Warrant is held by the Estates Department of the National Maritime Museum.